Zoom is having a hell of a month.

 - A marketing asset

 In other words, a webinar is a remote teaching tool with a business twist.
-A webinar host offers a valuable lesson — either as a lead magnet to sell something else, or as its own standalone product.
+A webinar host offers a valuable lesson.
+The lesson is either a lead magnet, a sales pitch, or its own standalone product.

-For example, coaches and consultants use webinars to teach a group how to do something (create a budget, meditate, use a software tool, etc.) then present a sales offer for their services.
-Likewise, users also create extended or in-depth webinars, and charge people to attend.
+For example, coaches and consultants use webinars to teach a group how to do something.
+Maybe it's how to create a budget, meditate, or use a software tool.
+Then, they present a sales offer for their services.
+Or, they create in-depth webinars, and charge people to attend.

 Either way, the formula is the same: leverage lessons into business.